Dept celebrates Pride month

 At the virtual event, Dept’s Chief Operating Officer also interviewed Sita Shah Head of Creative at Byte (Part of Dept) and Julia Gunkel, Head of Projects at Dept, on how diversity and LGBTQ+ voices are transforming brand storytelling by showcasing projects underway with a variety of clients, including TikTok and Samsung.

 Depsters were also encouraged to express themselves creatively with a design that promotes diversity, equality and inclusion.
-The winner of our ‘Be Proud’ theme art contest was Billy Osborne (above left) and runner-up Niamh McConville (above right).
+The winner of our ‘Be Proud’ theme art contest was Billy Osborne (top left) and runner-up Niamh McConville (left).

 Dept’s internal magazine, Stroopwafel Stories, shined a light on gender diversity, covering conversational topics and personal journeys, while relaying advice and information sources.
 It also promoted upcoming activities, such as Dept’s 5K Run in Rainbow.
 The Dept Apparel clothing range available exclusively for Depsters, made from recycled materials or deadstock, launched Pride tie-dye t-shirts; and we raised funds for All Out – a global movement for love and equality.